 More than a third of homes are at risk due to non-functioning smoke alarms; either they are broken, out of batteries or purposefully disabled by the user *

 We conducted user interviews to understand how people use their smoke alarms.
-The results showed user frustration and confusion with smoke alarms.
+The results showed user frustration and confusion.

 Participants reported that smoke alarms can seem to overreact to small amounts of smoke or steam, loudly ringing and startling users when they are trying to cook or stepping out of the shower.
 Users often do not maintain the batteries or intentionally remove them because the smoke alarm doesn’t seem to be working properly.